dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 rssFullText: false
 ---

-A classy powermenu using Eww.

 # Introduction

 Hello there.
 Hope you are doing well.
-Lately, I have been playing with a neat piece of software called [eww](https://elkowar.github.io/eww).
+Lately, I have been playing with a neat piece of software called [EWW](https://elkowar.github.io/eww).
 Making some aesthetic UI, widgets and whatnot.

 Note that, this has a very steep learning curve.
 This is because tutorials,